Live2Create Leadership Academy

 "What systems shape the world I live in — and what is my role in changing or building within them?"

 Students identify a real community problem, research it, interview someone affected by it, and present their findings as a visual map and written report.
-For Grade 9 this problem connects directly to their leadership track.
-The unit ends with a public Showcase Night — families are invited.
+Older students connect their problem directly to their leadership track and push into analysis of root causes and systems.
+Closes with a public Showcase Night — families are invited.

 Project: Community Problem MapResearch WritingShowcase Night: Mid-Nov